Uninett/Argus/docs/about-argus.rst

 ------------------------------

-In keeping with the single responsibility principle, a complete Argus setup consists two separate components, with separate concerns: The Argus API server, and the Argus frontend.
+In keeping with the single responsibility principle, a complete Argus setup consists of two separate components, with separate concerns: The Argus API server, and the Argus frontend.

 The Argus server provides a REST API to interact with the incident database and